Álex Alfaro

-Alejandro "Álex" Alfaro Cascales (born 15 June 2002) is a Spanish professional footballer who plays as a midfielder for Elche CF Ilicitano.
+Alejandro "Álex" Alfaro Cascales (born 15 June 2002) is a Spanish professional footballer who plays as a midfielder for Liga Portugal 2 club Torreense.

 Club career

 After playing for four years in the youth categories of Valencia CF, Alfaro joined Elche CF in 2018.
 He made his senior debut with the latter's reserves on 4 September 2021, starting in a 1–1 Tercera División RFEF home draw against Hércules CF B.

 Alfaro scored his first senior goal on 5 January 2022, netting the B's second in a 2–2 away draw against the same opponent.
 In July, he was included in the first team's pre-season, before making his professional – and La Liga – debut on 15 August, after coming on as a second-half substitute for Gerard Gumbau in a 3–0 away loss against Real Betis.

+On 19 August 2023, Alfaro left Elche and signed for Segunda Federación side UD Alzira.
+The following 6 January, he moved to Deportivo de La Coruña, being initially assigned to the B-team also in division four.

+In June 2025, Alfaro moved abroad and signed a contract with Torreense in Portugal.